rewanthtammana/runtime-security-and-observability-webinar/README.md

 Create another policy to kill privileged pod.
 This can be done with kyverno too but it creates a webhook & it might break many things & it looks only for changes to kubernetes things. what if someone creates a docker container in privileged mode?

+### Bypass above check

+The list of syscalls are triggered when `vim` tries to make changes to the system.
+If we use some other method like, `echo abcd > /tmp/forbidden/hello`.
+It will bypass the above validation.

 ### List of syscalls made by process

 Use strace.
 For ex,